oukanggui/ToastUtil/README.md

 # ToastUtil
-**ToastUtil which fixes the BadTokenException happened on the device 7.x while showing Toast which will cause your app to crash, just like this<br>**
+**ToastUtil which fixes the "WindowManager$BadTokenException: Unable to add window -- token android.os.BinderProxy@ba9eb53 is not valid; is your activity running?" happened on the device 7.x while showing Toast which will cause your app crashing, just like this<br>**
 ```java
 android.view.WindowManager$BadTokenException: Unable to add window -- token android.os.BinderProxy@ba9eb53 is not valid; is your activity running?
 at android.view.ViewRootImpl.setView(ViewRootImpl.java:679)